Mildly dissipative diffeomorphisms of the disk with zero entropy: Finiteness of the set of stabilized periodic points

 \section{Finiteness of the set of stabilized periodic points}

-In order to prove the global renormalization (theorem \ref{t.renormalize-prime} in the next section), one need to show that the number of stabilized orbits is finite.
+In order to prove the global renormalization (Theorem~\ref{t.renormalize-prime} in the next section), one { needs} to show that the number of stabilized orbits is finite.
 This section is devoted to prove the following:

 \begin{theorem} Let $f$ be a mildly dissipative diffeomorphism of the disc with zero topological entropy.
 Then the set of its stabilized periodic orbits is finite. \end{theorem}

 Before proving the theorem we associate to any stabilized orbit a filtrating region.